ipfs-inactive/blog/content/post/080-big-refactors.md

 This helps when you want to publish a refactored module but don't want it to actually be used yet by your users because it's not compatible with the rest of the modules in your ecosystem.
 We had a few issues with users trying to use the new with the old.
 Using npm tags allowed us to do these releases earlier, roll them up into their dependents and avoid issues with users pulling down releases early.
 The beauty with this is that when it's time to go live, it's a simple switch of tags on npm.
 No new code needs to get deployed, which also means you're guaranteed to be using the exact code you tested with.

 **Keep track of what's been done, who is owning what, and where the PR is**.
 For you own sanity, keep on top of it and celebrate your progress with the team every step of the way.
-It's a long road and you will all need all the encouragement you can get.
-Update the team regularly with percentages of how done you are so you can all stay informed of progress and allow yourself to make better estimates for completion.
+It's a long road and you and your team will need all the encouragement you can get.
+Update the team and your community regularly with percentages of how done you are so you can all stay informed of progress and allow yourself to make better estimates for completion.

-It's taken us 1 year and 2 months so far, but we're nearly there.
+It's taken us 1 year and 3 months so far, but we're nearly there.
 Read all about our big refactor: [The Async Await Refactor](/2020-02-01-async-await-refactor/).